 To protect yourself from vulnerabilities of your memory card being compromised, use the following ways:

 Encrypt: Make sure to encrypt the SD card using password so that even if you lose your SD card, data will not be retrieved by anyone.
-This is especially important if you have stored your person photos, documents, etc in your SD card.
+This is especially important if you have stored your personal photos or important documents in your SD card.